 6. Ask for Reviews

-Reviews are a vital word-of-mouth tool because they’re an easy way for people to gauge others’ opinions about your products with a quick search.
+Online reviews are a vital word-of-mouth tool because they’re an easy way for people to gauge others’ opinions about your products with a quick search.
 So, it’s in your best interest to encourage positive reviews from your customers.

 The trick is to ask customers for reviews directly, when you know they’re happiest.
-Usually, this will be after a purchase (especially after a repeat purchase), after you know you’ve delivered stellar customer service, or after they’ve made a glowing social post or comment about you.
+Usually, this will be after a purchase (especially after a repeat purchase), after you know you’ve delivered stellar customer support, or after they’ve made a glowing social post or comment about you.